October - December 2014

 - The City has begun the process for relocating the Lyles House to Heritage Crossing, the new pedestrian corridor along Walnut Street.
 Engineers are working on the site and foundation plans.

-- Repaving and lighting improvements to the Central Library parking lot are scheduled to begin in 2015.
+- Design for repaving and lighting improvements to the Central Library parking lot are scheduled to begin.

 Visit the City website regularly for updates on temporary parking locations, project schedules and road closures.